 Detailed 3D data online for predictive maintenance

 For Port of Turku, it was important to get an underwater view, which offers detailed knowledge about the condition of the structures and the seabed, and which could be also easily stored for further use.
 With the processed, analyzed and interpreted 3D data delivered to Port of Turku, the port received all necessary baseline information for an upcoming dredging project as well as for future repair work.
-The quay structure areas have now been inspected twice in the last few years and all survey data is stored and managed in VRT BIM online-service.
+The quay structure areas have now been inspected twice in the last few years and all survey data is stored and managed in GISGRO online-service.
 The easy-to-use platform allows detailed long-term comparison between data sets, facilitating predictive repair and maintenance planning and extending the life-cycle of structures.

-Our cooperation has offered us the possibility to store and manage all survey data easily in VRT BIM online-service, where we can independently access all survey data, which has been processed and interpreted by VRT’s licensed inspectors.
+Our cooperation has offered us the possibility to store and manage all survey data easily in GISGRO online-service, where we can independently access all survey data, which has been processed and interpreted by VRT’s licensed inspectors.
 This service lets us view, analyze and utilize the data for maintenance planning and budgeting in all phases of structures’ life-cycle.